jlu5/SupyPlugins/README.md

 ##### RelayLink
 - [LinkRelay](https://github.com/ProgVal/Supybot-plugins/tree/master/LinkRelay) forked into a different name.
 See [RelayLink/README.md] for more details.
+- **Mainstream development has ceased.
+Any new changes will only be for maintainence purposes/bugfixes.**

 ##### SupyMisc
 - Some assorted commands that don't seem to fit anywhere else.